cookie

 Technical Outlook

-• Trend: Bullish short-term breakout above psychological 0.6000.
+• Trend: Bullish breakout above 1.3800 reflects growing USD strength.

 Sentiment and Catalysts